 Keep your eyes out for the whales that are known to feed here in the summer months.
 You may see Orca, Humpback, and Minke whales as well as White-Beaked dolphins.
 The view is often complimented by fulmars, kittiwakes, gannets, guillemots, and razorbills.
 Lectures by your onboard Expedition Staff will increase your appreciation of these animals and the wild coast of Greenland.

 Navigating down the coast of Greenland, explore rarely-visited glaciers, bays and inlets.
 Visit the largest national park in the world, Northeast Greenland National Park, which is nearly impossible to reach except on expedition ships.
 Spectacular geology combined with glacial features create steep mountains raising directly from the sea.
 Look out for picturesque scenery, wildlife and other interesting landing sites in this unspoiled wilderness.

-Spend two days exploring Scoresby Sund, which is one of the largest fjord systems in the world.
+Spend these days exploring massive fjord systems, including portions of Scoresby Sund, which is one of the largest fjord systems in the world.
 The distance from the mouth of the sound to the head of its innermost fjord is 350 kilometers.
 It is a favored hunting ground of the Inuit and is home to walruses, seals, narwhals, polar bears, muskoxen, wolves, foxes, ermine, arctic hares, lemmings, and a variety of birds.
-You may visit the local village of Ittoqqortoormiit to get a glimpse into how people live in these harsh conditions.
+You may visit the local village of Ittoqqortoormiit to get a glimpse into how people live in this northerly region.

 The lecture series contiues as you head back towards Iceland and to the steaming hot springs of Reykjavik.